kleinercubs/ImgFact/README.md

 <img src="imgs/motivation.jpg"/>

+In ImgFact, we aim at grounding triplet facts in KGs on images to construct a new MMKG, where these images reflect not only head and tail entities, but also their relations.

-ImgFact is a dataset constructed for a new task that we introduced: triplet fact grounding, which aims to collect images that embody entities and their relation.
-For example, given a triplet fact (**David_Beckham**, **Spouse**, **Victoria_Beckha**), we expect to find intimate images of **David_Beckham** and **Victoria_Beckha**, as shown in Fig.
+For example, given a triplet fact (**David_Beckham**, **Spouse**, **Victoria_Beckha**), we expect to find intimate images of **David_Beckham** and **Victoria_Beckha**.

-In ImgFact, we present a large amount of image-triplet pairs, where the images embody the two entites and the relation between them of the correlated triplet.
+## Download

+Here we provide a release version of ImgFact.
+The dataset can be accessed by [GoogleDrive](https://drive.google.com/drive/folders/17MWnf1hQFuOLJ-8iIe0w7Culhy2DJBzE?usp=sharing).

+The triplets to path map file is [dict.json](https://github.com/kleinercubs/ImgFact/blob/main/dict.json).

 ## Data Format